LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 ![](images/queries-optimized.png)

-So, I guess we'll be fine for this optimization, from `0.59s` in the very beginning of the lesson to `0.43s`.
+So, I guess we'll be fine for this optimization, from `0.59s` at the very beginning of the lesson to `0.43s`.

 Or would you suggest something more?
 Shoot in the comments below.